statful/statful-collector-aws/README.md

 ## License

-Statful AWS Collector is available under the MIT license.
-See the [LICENSE](https://raw.githubusercontent.com/statful/statful-aws-collector/master/LICENSE) file for more information.
+Statful Collector AWS is available under the MIT license.
+See the [LICENSE](https://raw.githubusercontent.com/statful/statful-collector-aws/master/LICENSE) file for more information.